cljackson1279/tankfindr/REVENUE_FEATURES.md

 ## 🎉 Launch Ready!

-Both features are production-ready and fully integrated.
+The compliance report feature is production-ready and fully integrated.
 Just run the database migration and deploy!

-**Estimated Development Time**: 6 hours
+**Estimated Development Time**: 4 hours
-**Actual Time**: 4 hours (thanks to code snippets!)

-**Revenue Potential**: $1,000-5,000/month from these features alone.
+**Revenue Potential**: $1,000-5,000/month from this feature alone.